g-leech/argmin-gravitas/_posts/2021-10-30-cultural codes.md

 ### 3. Material conditions

-One extremely powerful trick is to study what Marxists call the <a href="{{mat}}">material conditions</a>. <a href="#fn:1" id="fnref:1">1</a> For our purposes this is not a grand reduction of the ideal to the economic, it's just 1) how capital-intensive it is, 2) the demographics of the creators, 3) the tempo and complexity of production (weekly for manga, a month for a serious poem).
-Those timelapse videos of someone painting or carving are ideal.
+One extremely powerful trick is to study what Marxists call the <a href="{{mat}}">material conditions</a>. <a href="#fn:1" id="fnref:1">1</a> For our purposes this is not a grand reduction of the ideal to the economic, it's just 1) how capital-intensive it is, 2) the demographics of the creators and audience, 3) the tempo and complexity of production (weekly for manga, a month for a serious poem).
+Then: _how do they do it?_ Those timelapse videos of someone painting or carving are ideal.

 I watched every Kubrick film and didn't really see the fuss.
 Then I read up on him, and learned that e.g. he had <a href="{{jon}}">thousands upon thousands of doorways</a> in London photographed while location scouting for _Eyes Wide Shut_.
 It's not that obsessiveness means quality, that inputs mean output.
 But it means _meaning_.
 As I rewatch him, I am have good reason to consider many parts of the production as meaningful, and in fact I like him far more on the second runthrough.<br><br>